WolfOfFutility/UnTold/README.md

 # Untold
-A simple OpenSource No-SQL database to empower local development of developer projects.
+A simple OpenSource Data Warehouse to empower local development of projects.
 All objects are saved to file for re-use in later iterations.

 This repository currently only uses base go modules - no third party open source options are used.